Singapore bid for the 2010 Summer Youth Olympics

-Singapore will host the inaugural 2010 Youth Olympic Games (YOG).
-According to the Singapore National Olympic Council (SNOC), Singapore's concept fully embraces the Olympic values, with fully integrated Sports, Education and Culture programmes to engage and inspire young people.
-As a diverse community with many languages and cultures, Singapore is 'united and committed as a country', in its enthusiasm to host the 2010 Youth Olympic Games.
+Singapore hosted the inaugural 2010 Youth Olympic Games (YOG).
+According to the Singapore National Olympic Council (SNOC), Singapore's concept embraced the Olympic values, with fully integrated Sports, Education and Culture programmes to engage and inspire young people.

-The SNOC is currently working closely with the International Olympic Committee, and is hoping to deliver a creative and exciting Youth Olympic Games.
-As claimed by the SNOC, Singapore, with its dedicated team and excellent track record in large scale events and conferences, will guarantee a successful YOG in two and a half years.

 Background

 Host of the 117th IOC Session, Singapore made its first formal bid to host a multi-disciplinary sporting event of this magnitude, bigger than its previous hostings of the Southeast Asian Games in 1973, 1983 and 1993.
 It banked on its high connectivity with the world, its youthfulness as an independent country and its reputation for excellence and multi-racial harmony.
 The city-state rolled out a high-publicity campaign.
 These included being amongst the first to launch its official website, bid logo (dispute IOC rules against bid logos) and a bid tagline "Blazing the Trail" on 16 October 2007 and getting the local populace to support its bid, including an effort by students to collect 1 million signatures in support of the games.

 Singapore's bid got off to a rocky start when Prime Minister Lee Hsien Loong expressed concern on 15 July 2007 that the city may not be ready to host the games as the Singapore Sports Hub is expected to be ready only in 2011.
 By 10 August 2007, however, the city announced its intentions to proceed with the bid.
 Former Parliamentary Secretary for Community Development, Youth and Sports Teo Ser Luck went to Beijing with Ng Ser Miang and other government officials on a "fact-finding" mission from 25 to 28 September 2007.

-On 8 October 2007, Prime Minister Lee expressed full support in Singapore's bid after meeting IOC President Jacques Rogge in Lausanne.
+On 8 October 2007, Prime Minister Lee expressed full support in Singapore's bid after meeting IOC president Jacques Rogge in Lausanne.
 Singapore's bid documents were submitted on 23 October 2007, two days before the IOC's deadline.